Learn Salem’s History

 1844

-Early Mormon leader Brigham Young visits his daughter Vilate Young while she is living in Salem.
+Early Mormon leader Brigham Young visited his daughter Vilate Young while she was living in Salem with the Felt family on Liberty Street (the Felt House was later moved to Charter Street).

 1846